 This went on for hours and I could not sleep again with the awful sounds of the snoring.

 Never again I said to myself better to sit in the bar and sleep than listen to this noise.

 I must have nodded off a little because suddenly a man was opening the door and saying something in Italian which woke me.

-The man in top bunk got up and showered and left so then I nipped into loo as I was desperate by then and so I showered in this tiny cubicle but it was refreshing to get the sweat off even though the towel was too small.
+The man in the top bunk got up and showered and left so then I nipped into loo as I was desperate by then.
+So I showered in this tiny cubicle but it was refreshing to get the sweat off even though the towel was too small.

 I then went back to the bar and had a couple of coffees, I was now up and about so it was not worth going back to the cabin.

 I wandered the ferry to Crete for a couple of hours and eventually noticed that breakfast was served in the self-service place.

 But I decided not to risk a bad tummy.

 With a long drive ahead I did not want stomach problems.